bbyraspberrii/odin-recipes/README.md

 # odin-recipes

 This project is to create a homepage consisting of links to three recipes.
-Each recipe has it's own page, therefore we will have three links and four pages.
+Each recipe has it's own page, therefore we will have three links.

+There are four pages in total.

 Skills I have demonstrated:
 - created a homepage via index.html and linked each recipes using "a" elements with href, target, and rel attributes.